 There are five retail licenses available in Nevada - Cultivation Facility, Distributor, Product Manufacturing Facility, Testing Facility, and Retail Store.
-For now, only licensed medical marijuana facilities can apply for recreational licenses, but the DoT may change this in November 2018.
-Sign up here to be notified when it happens.
+For now, only licensed medical marijuana facilities can apply for recreational licenses, but the DoT may change this.

 - How much does a license cost?

 A retail application costs $5,000 application fee for Nevada recreational marijuana.
 Only cash, cashier’s checks, and money orders are accepted and must be made out to the “Nevada Department of Taxation”.
 An appointment is necessary for in-person cash payments.

 If awarded a license, the fees are: $20,000 for Retail Stores, $30,000 for Cultivation Facility, $15,000 for Distributors, $10,000 for Product Manufacturing, and $15,000 for Testing Facility.

 The city of Las Vegas also has a separate licensing process.
 You must have your state license before applying for a city license.
 Medical licenses in Las Vegas cost $20,000 for the first 5,000 sq ft for Cultivation, $25,000 for Production, $75,000 and $100 initial gross fee for Dispensary, and $10,000 for Independent Testing Laboratory.

 - What license type do I need to service recreational and medical patients?